3bdNKocY/coding-tests/README.md

 ## Notes

-There are more assumptions made than is generally advisable due to lack of a PO / Analyst for clarifications.
+There are more assumptions made than is generally advisable due to lack of a PO / Analyst for clarifications, such as:

+* there only being a single rover
+* slow updates
+* no idea about the userbase for this service (caching requirements, # concurrent requests, ...)

 The location of the rover is stored as a Stack as this mimics the more applicable event-sourcing approach required when implementing a history.